-Canada is fortunate in that there have been no failures to date among FRFIs as a result of the economic downturn that began in late 2007.
-At present, FRFIs are not required by statute to create an internal plan for their own failure or recovery from failure, although OSFI considers the adoption of living wills (i.e., liquidation plans) as a sensible regulatory initiative.
-OSFI, in conjunction with the CDIC, the Bank of Canada and the Canadian Department of Finance has been engaged in a process of assisting FRFIs with disaster recovery plans.
-In addition, OSFI has designated the six largest Canadian banks as domestic systemically important banks (DSIBs) and imposed additional prudential regulatory requirements on such institutions, including a one percent common equity surcharge effective from January 2016.
-In addition to the capital surcharge, OSFI has enhanced its supervisory framework for DSIBs to include:
+Canada is fortunate in that there have been no failures to date among FRFIs as a result of the economic downturn that persisted from late 2007 to 2012.
+At present, FRFIs are not required by statute to create an internal plan for their own failure or recovery from failure, although OSFI considers the adoption of living wills as a sensible regulatory initiative.
+OSFI, in conjunction with the CDIC, the Bank of Canada and the Canadian Department of Finance, has been engaged in a process of assisting FRFIs with disaster recovery plans, and is currently designing a bail-in regime that would result in the mandatory conversion of debt to equity to further bolster the permanent capital of banks that are on the verge of failing.
+In addition, as stated above, OSFI has designated the six largest Canadian banks as D-SIBs and imposed additional prudential regulatory requirements on such institutions, including a 1 per cent common equity surcharge effective from January 2016.
+In addition to the capital surcharge, OSFI has enhanced its supervisory framework for D-SIBs to include:

-- a increased supervision and monitoring; - b further examination by specialists with expertise in credit risk, market risk, operational risk, corporate governance and money laundering compliance; - c enhanced reporting; - d cross-institution reviews; - e selective use of external reviews to benchmark risk-control practices; - f stress testing of capital and liquidity requirements; and - g the development of recovery and resolution plans.
+- a increased supervision and monitoring; - b more examination by specialists with expertise in credit risk, market risk, operational risk, corporate governance and money laundering compliance;

+- c enhanced reporting; - d cross-institution reviews; - e selective use of external reviews to benchmark risk control practices; - f stress testing of capital and liquidity requirements; and - g the development of recovery and resolution plans.

 Resolution of matters of solvency and regulatory non-compliance, insofar as they relate to the affairs of an FRFI, are directed by OSFI's supervisory process pursuant to a regulatory regime for intervention in the affairs of a non-compliant FRFI or one that may face solvency issues.
-The objective of the intervention process is to enable OSFI and, where relevant, the CDIC to identify issues at an early stage and, working collaboratively with the FRFI, to implement a scheme to address the areas at issue with the goal of bringing the FRFI back into full compliance with regulatory requirements and, where relevant, strengthening the FRFI's overall financial position.
+The objective of the intervention process is to enable OSFI and, where relevant, the CDIC, to identify issues at an early stage and, working collaboratively with the FRFI, to implement a scheme to address the areas at issue with the goal of bringing the FRFI back into full compliance with regulatory requirements and, where relevant, strengthening the FRFI's overall financial position.

 This intervention process is divided into four stages of review and action.
-The first stage is an early-warning stage and involves assessing the financial condition, operation and performance of the FRFI and the conduct of meetings between OSFI and the FRFI to raise awareness of the issues.
-Intervention at this stage may include, inter alia, meetings with OSFI, site visits, OSFI's attendance at board meetings, select meetings with key members of management and the board and the provision by OSFI of supervisory letters outlining the required steps to be taken by the FRFI to address the issues.
+The first stage is an early-warning stage, and involves assessing the financial condition, operation and performance of the FRFI, and the conduct of meetings between OSFI and the FRFI to raise awareness of the issues.
+Intervention at this stage may include, inter alia, meetings with OSFI, site visits, OSFI's attendance at board meetings, select meetings with key members of management and the board, and the provision by OSFI of supervisory letters outlining the required steps to be taken by the FRFI to address the issues.

 The second stage comprises a more active role by OSFI in the monitoring and implementation of corrective measures as concerns increase as to the financial viability or solvency of the FRFI.
-This stage is characterised by enhanced monitoring, additional supervisory reviews, the mandatory implementation of remedial measures aimed at rectifying issues, external audits of procedures and financial reporting and the development of contingency plans for full regulatory intervention and control.
+This stage is characterised by enhanced monitoring, additional supervisory reviews, the mandatory implementation of remedial measures aimed at rectifying issues, external audits of procedures and financial reporting, and the development of contingency plans for full regulatory intervention and control.
 The third stage anticipates the future failure of an FRFI and involves OSFI working with external specialists and professionals in assessing asset quality, the tightening of business constraints, full-time on-site monitoring of the FRFI's activities and further enhanced planning for full regulatory administration.